 You will need to remortgage in Cardiff if you decide to become the sole owner of the property because there is an existing mortgage in joint names.
 From this, you will then need to take out a new mortgage in your sole name, meaning your affordability will be reassessed.

 Depending on your circumstance, yes you can get a second mortgage.
 When applying for a second mortgage, each lender will have different credit scoring systems they use and consider a range of factors.

 One main factor to look at when applying for a second mortgage is your current financial commitments.
 From this, you can determine if you can afford the second mortgage as there could be a risk of your application getting declined which could negatively affect your credit file.

 The good news is that, here at Cardiffmoneyman, we can perform a search for you that won’t damage your credit file.
 The maximum amount you will borrow will be confirmed when we have the necessary information gathered.

 From this, you can have a good idea of your budget and how much your monthly mortgage will be on top of your current financial commitments.

-An experience like moving home can be stressful, especially when a complex situation like divorce or separation is added to the mix.
-Our caring and knowledgeable Mortgage Advisors in Cardiff will do their best to help you with this process.
+An experience like moving home in Cardiff can be stressful, especially when a complex situation like divorce or separation is added to the mix.
+Our caring and knowledgeable mortgage advisors in Cardiff will do their best to help you with this process.